 Goodbye 20th century Second Industrial Revolution!

-Hello 21st Century Third Industrial Revolution...distributed, decentralised and local peer-to-peer power production on demand...
+Hello 21st Century Third (?Fourth) Green Industrial Revolution...distributed, decentralised and local peer-to-peer power production on demand...

 This diagram was shamelessly poached from the Australian Fed Gov latest technology roadmap report on technologies for 'reducing' or 'Curbing' Carbon emissions in Australia.
 I'm also studying data science.
 It's easy to get lost in all the latest tech.
 Why bother making a fancy diagram that's difficult to read if you're going to place natural gas, nuclear and coal with CCS at the centre of 'future' energy transformation/transition policy anyway?